slav-gael/dont-go-bad/README.md

 ## Setup
 If you would like to run this website locally, below are some instructions:

+Install dependencies with: pm install

+Start a development server with: pm run dev

+Visit your version of http://localhost:3000

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started